ajitgoel/Notes/InterviewQuestions/Java/Stage2-Authentication.md

 In simple applications, instead of providing a separate class that implements the `UserDetails` interface, as we did above, we can use the implementation of the interface that Spring Security provides, namely the `User` class.
 The class implements the builder pattern and can make your code more concise.
 It is located in the `org.springframework.security.core.userdetails` package.
 If you want to learn about the `User` class, here is the [link](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/User.html).

-Our next step is to implement `UserDetailsService` that is used to retrieve user data from storage.
+Our next step is to implement ==`UserDetailsService` that is used to retrieve user data from storage.==

 ##### UserDetailsService